RAG Status and Its Crucial Role in Organizational Leadership

 Just as green is the most desired color when approaching a traffic light, a project with a green status also brings smiles to project owners' faces.
 It means the project is going as planned.
 Often the color alone is enough to convince project leaders that their planning was spot on.
 A green status indicates that money, time, and talent allocations are sufficient or near perfect to accomplish the tasks and milestones successfully, on or before expected delivery times.

-Now that we're clear about what each of the colors means for the tasks, milestones, or projects, let's see how a team can apply them to modern workflows and software release orchestration
+Now that we're clear about what each of the colors means for the tasks, milestone achievements, or projects, let's see how a team can apply them to modern workflow management, including scrumban, kanban, and software release orchestration.

 Release Orchestration With the RAG Scale